HobnobMancer/pyrewton/index.md

 ### Files and Directories<a id="linkfile"><a/>

-The repository is separated into documentation and program modules.
+The `pyrewton` repository is separated into documentation and program modules.

-Inital plans and devleopment plans are stored within the [Wiki](https://github.com/HobnobMancer/PhD_Project_Scripts/wiki).

 - `assets/`: directory containing all files needed for the GitHub page.
 - `docs/`: directory containing all files used for build documentation.
 - `notebooks/`: directory containing all jupyter notebooks.
+The notebooks present the operation of some scripts, providing an explanation of the specific computational processes of some scripts.
 - `tests/`: directory containing all unit-tests, and required test inputs and targets.
-- `supplementary/`: directory containing supplemenatry data, accompanying the PhD thesis.
+- `supplementary/`: directory containing supplemenatry data, accompanying the presentation of the results in _Hobbs et al., 2021_.
 - `pyrewton/`: directory containing all `pyrewton` program modules (including all submodules and Python scripts).
   - `parsers/`: directory containing all Python scripts for building parsers used in `pyrewton`.
   - `loggers/`: directory containing all Python scripts for building loggers in `pyrewton`.